Joshua Rawlins: Utrecht

-On 4 May 2022, it was officially announced that Rawlins would join Utrecht at the end of the season for an undisclosed fee, signing a four-year contract with the Dutch club and becoming their fifth ever Australian player in the process, after Tommy Oar, Adam Sarota, Michael Zullo and Daniel Arzani.
+On 4 May 2022, it was officially announced that Rawlins would join Utrecht on 1 July for an undisclosed fee, signing a four-year contract with the Dutch club and becoming their fifth ever Australian player in the process, after Tommy Oar, Adam Sarota, Michael Zullo and Daniel Arzani.

+On 11 June 2024, Utrecht announced that Rawlins had terminated his contract with the club by mutual consent.

+Loan to Perth Glory

+On 29 January 2024, Perth announced the re-signing of Rawlins on loan.
+In May 2024, the club confirmed that Rawlins had returned to his parent club.

+Melbourne Victory

+On 28 June 2024, it was officially announced that Rawlins had signed for Melbourne Victory.

 International career

-Rawlins has represented Australia at several youth international levels.
+Rawlins was born in Australia.
+He has represented Australia at several youth international levels.

 He was the captain of the national selection at the 2019 AFF U-15 Championship, where his side failed to progress to the knock-out stage.

 In the same year, he was also included in the squad that took part in the FIFA Under-17 World Cup in Brazil: being the youngest player of the bunch, Rawlins played all of the three matches in the group stage of the competition, as the Joeys managed to progress to the knock-out phase as one of the best third-placed teams, before eventually getting eliminated by France in the round of 16.

 In May 2022, Rawlins was called-up to the under-23 national team to take part in the AFC U-23 Asian Cup in Uzbekistan, once again being the youngest member in the squad.
 He subsequently made his debut for the Olyroos on June 4, starting their second group stage fixture against Iraq: in the occasion, he assisted Alou Kuol's opening goal, as the match eventually ended in a 1-1 draw.
 After losing to eventual champions Saudi Arabia in the semi-finals, Australia also lost the third place match against Japan and finished fourth overall in the continental tournament.